-- Close the lid, set pressure vent to Sealing and press Pressure Cooking on High for 25 minutes (8 quart model) or 30 minutes (6 quart model).
+- Close the lid, set pressure vent to Sealing and press Pressure Cook on High or Manual for 25 minutes (8 quart model) or 30 minutes (6 quart model).

 - After 25-30 minutes, Instant Pot will beep, display will say OFF and now let it bring pressure down for 10 minutes.
 I do not recommend to do Quick Release by turning pressure valve to Venting position.
 It will make chickpeas mushy and chickpea broth will spray all over your kitchen.

 - Store: Cooked beans refrigerate well for up to 5 days.